JJWallis/personal-portfolio/README.md

    }
 }
 ```

+Since I used this project as a template for my own portfolio, I had to create the project images myself and use my own profile images as well.

 Design - Creating our own images vs provided assets (Pixelmator + collage style taken from FEM themselves) | img dimensions - keeping the same type of images exact same dimensions to avoid mis-alignment (+ max-width hitting before major breakpoint) | rotate the parent div instead of bg-img itself (+ fluid img for mobile) | zooming in size wise since I was at an angle in the shot (created the effect that original src photos had manually with fixed column width)